palmaraz/GuadalShiftR/README.md

     This command will first conduct all the statistical analyses in the project, and produce all the figures.
 It then will assemble and compile the manuscript and associated supplementary materials with the necessary figures.
 Finally, it will open the files.
 Alternatively, note that you can run this command within [RStudio](https://www.rstudio.com/) from the Terminal tab.

-2. From within `R`, simply `source` the file `MAKEFILE.R`.
+2. From within `R`, simply `source` the file `code/MAKEFILE.R`.
 This will perform all the analyses of the paper in the required order.

-3. The final method is to open the R Markdown file `./analysis/Reproduce.Rmd` to interactively execute the workflow.
+3. The final method is to open the R Markdown file `analysis/Reproduce.Rmd` to interactively execute the workflow.

 <p align="right">